Yankees vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 29 hits with five doubles, five home runs, 12 walks and 22 RBI.
+- Semien has 30 hits with six doubles, five home runs, 13 walks and 23 RBI.
 He's also stolen three bases.

 Semien Recent Games